68 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you are currently using oral corticosteroids or have received certain injections recently, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Cryopreserved Osteochondral Allograft Cores for knee defects?
+What evidence suggests that Cryopreserved Osteochondral Allograft Cores might be an effective treatment for knee defects?

 This trial is for people aged 12-60 with moderate to severe knee pain due to cartilage damage on the femoral condyle, unresponsive to other treatments.
 Candidates must have stable knees or be able to stabilize them during surgery and intact menisci or correctable malalignment.